Photo credit: CyrilLutz / Shutterstock.com

 This is why keeping your fuel injectors clean is important—you not only lose power, but your fuel economy will fall off too.
 Clean injectors can save you money!

 What does a fuel injector cleaner do?

-These cleaners can clean the inside of your injector, but also the carbon builds up in the combustion chamber, behind the intake valve, around the spark plug etc. All of them have active ingredients that help dissolve the deposits into much smaller pieces and then the engine itself ejects them through the exhaust system.
+These cleaners can clean the inside of your injector, but also the carbon buildup in the combustion chamber, behind the intake valve, around the spark plug, etc. All of them have active ingredients that help dissolve the deposits into much smaller pieces and then the engine itself ejects them through the exhaust system.

 Some cleaners contain other chemicals that the manufacturers claim it makes them superior to others, but scientific studies have shown that polyetheramine is best at cleaning carbon build up and you should always look for additives that contain this chemical.

 What to look for in a fuel injector cleaner?

 Always look for a fuel injection cleaner that contains the detergent Polyetheramine (PEA), as it is the strongest cleaning agent.
 Some of the cleaners will have Polyisobutene (PIB), that helps remove water from the fuel and Polyisobutylene amine (PIBA), which is also a cleaning agent, but not as strong as Polyetheramine.
 Older fuel injector cleaners even have alcohol in them for water removal, but they can damage parts of the fuel system and are best to be avoided.